rudi-c/rudi-c.github.io/_posts/2022-11-26-studying-go-in-korea.md

 ## Who were the other students?

-Most of the other students are this time were their country representatives for KPMC, and wanted to stay a few extra weeks in Korea before/after the tournament.
+Most of the other students this year were their country representatives for KPMC, and wanted to stay a few extra weeks in Korea before/after the tournament.
 There was only me and a Russian teenager who were not there for KPMC.
 The party grew quite large, at peak I think we were around 8 students.
-The mode was around 25-30 with the lowest being 14 and the oldest being in the 60s.
+In terms of age, the mode was around 25-30 with the youngest being 14 and the oldest being in their 60s.

 Funnily, there was a significant French-speaking contingent there, between myself (from Quebec), the Canadian rep (also from Quebec), the French rep, the Belgian rep, a former BIBA student (also from Quebec) and some friends of BIBA (from France) who occasionally showed up so we spoke French a lot.